The Note START HERE CHORD THEORY SONG TUTORIALS THEORY TECHNIQUE MUSICIANSHIP CHORDS & SCALES LIBRARY

 Sus chords aren’t as popular in classical music as they are in jazz and pop, but the principle was alive back in the day.
 For example, Bach uses suspended notes in his famous Prelude in C Minor.
 The prelude is decidedly minor throughout the piece, but ends on a C Major chord (a technique called the tierce de picardie).
 The lead up to the C Major chord is a drawn-out sus chord that finally resolves to the major third.
 Watch a demonstration of this here.

-Prelude in C Minor sheet music
+Prelude in C minor sheet music ending with sus notes circled.

 Sus Chords in Jazz Music